Skip to main content

 Interviewer: All right.
 And then those atypical symptoms what do those look like?

-There are patients who you know again they get referred first to other specialists because they're thinking "Oh this is a lung problem" or "This is a throat problem."
+There are patients who get referred first to other specialists because they're thinking "Oh this is a lung problem" or "This is a throat problem."
 And then oftentimes rightfully so after the pulmonologist or ENT doctor has done their whole workup they're like "You know what?
 I think this actually might be reflux" and then they come to our gastrointestinal or GI clinics.

 The symptoms that we will see too are something called dysphagia or people who are having trouble swallowing or even odynophagia which is a fancy word for painful swallowing.